MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/view-code-optimizations.md

 :::image type="content" source="./media/code-optimizations/code-optimizations-call-stack.png" alt-text="Screenshot of the expanded call stack for the specific C-P-U result from earlier.":::

-### Trend impact
+### Timeline

-You can also view a graph depicting a specific performance issue's impact and threshold.
-The trend impact results vary depending on the filters you set.
-For example, a CPU `String.SubString()` performance issue's insights seen over a seven day time frame may look like:
+In the details pane, under **Timeline**, you can also view a graph depicting a the timeline of a specific performance issue's impact and threshold.
+The results vary depending on the filters you set.
+For example, a Memory "Inefficient `String.SubString()`" performance issue's insights seen over the last 24 hours may look like:

 :::image type="content" source="./media/code-optimizations/code-optimizations-trend-impact.png" alt-text="Screenshot of the C-P-U trend impact over the course of seven days.":::

 ## Next steps